 As injured skin heals, the skin around the wound contracts (shrinks) toward the center of the wound as scar tissue forms in the wounded area.
 If joints in the area of injury are not regularly exercised, the scarred skin may become so tight that the joint cannot move normally.
 This is known as a contracture.
 Contractures often have to be treated (released) surgically.
-Consequently, even though exercising burned limbs can be painful, it increases flexibility and reduces long term complications.
-Rehabilitation that is begun early and continues late in the healing process ensures the greatest flexibility.
+Consequently, even though exercising burned limbs can be painful, it increases flexibility and reduces long-term complications.
+Rehabilitation that is begun early and continues late in the healing process usually results in the greatest flexibility.

 Some scars grow beyond or above the area of the wounded skin (known as hypertrophic scarring).
 While the reasons this occurs are not fully understood, keeping pressure on the scar as it forms helps reduce the amount of hypertrophic scarring.
 After scar tissue begins to form, garments that put pressure on the scar are often used.

 Skin grafting is a technique doctors often use to treat burned areas of the skin.
-More information can be found in the skin grafts for burn treatment section.
+More information can be found in the skin grafts for burn treatment section of this website.

 Long Term Treatment